lettercrap/lettercrap/README.md

    <div data-lettercrap-text="LETTERCRAP"></div>
    ```

-For initializing elements on the page, you can use one of three methods:
+For initializing elements on the page, you can use one of three functions:

-1. Initialize a single element by passing its `Node` to the `initElement` method of `Lettercrap`:
+1. Initialize a single element by passing its `Node` to the `initElement` function of `Lettercrap`:

    ```html
    <script type="module">